-Faculty who need to purchase additional computers are encouraged to use startup funds for the purchase of their first computer.
-Faculty can work with IT for device purchasing and should not directly purchase devices from vendors.
-IT then will cover the cost of the computer at replacement, which typically takes place in four to six years.
+Faculty who need to purchase additional computers are encouraged to use startup funds.
+Faculty must work with IT for device purchasing and cannot directly purchase devices from vendors.
+IT will cover the cost of those systems at replacement, which typically takes place in four to six years.
 IT will not cover the replacement cost of systems not purchased via IT.

 Emeriti who are teaching at Amherst in some capacity and/or granted use of office space may retain a college-owned computer with an extended replacement cycle while they continue to have an office space on campus.
 Emeriti who are not granted office space but are teaching in some capacity should discuss their computing needs with IT Support Services.
 Phone and email support is available for emeriti who need assistance using online resources provided by Amherst College.